Beyond Mapping

 For polygon features in vector, an entire polygon represents the smallest addressable unit as the boundary needs to be completed before the implied interior condition can be identified.
 In raster, the smallest addressable unit is defined by the cell size as the condition is carried for each of the cells comprising the interior and edge of a polygon feature.

 The concept of spatial resolution easily extends to the level of spatial aggregation or Map Resolution that identifies the “smallest physical grouping” of a map theme (figure 2).
-For example, a high resolution forest map might identify individual trees (very small polygons of crown extent), whereas more generally, numerous trees are used to identify a forest parcel of several acres that ignores the scattered tree occurrences.
+For example, a high resolution forest map might identify individual trees (very small polygons delineating canopy extent), whereas more generally, numerous trees are used to identify a forest parcel of several acres that ignores the scattered tree occurrences.
 The size of the minimum polygon is determined by the interpretation process with smaller groupings capturing more detail of the pattern and distribution.

 Figure 2.
-Map Resolution describes the level of physical aggregation
+Map Resolution describes the level of physical aggregation used to

 Thematic Resolution identifies the “smallest classification grouping” of a map theme.
 For example, a simple forest/non-forest map might provide a sufficient description of vegetation for some uses and this coarse classification has appeared for years as green on USGS topographic sheets.
 However, resource managers require a higher thematic resolution of vegetation cover and expand the classification scheme to include species, age, stocking level and other characteristics.
-The result is a finer subdivision of a generalized forest area into smaller more detailed parcels (figure 3).
+The result is a finer classification categories of a generalized forest area into smaller more detailed parcels (figure 3).

 A forth consideration involves Temporal Resolution that identifies the frequency, or time-step of map update.
 Some data types, such as geological and landform maps, change very slowly and do not need frequent revision.
 A city planner, on the other hand, needs land use maps that are updated every couple of years and include future development sites.
 A retail marketer needs even higher temporal resolution and will likely update sales and projection figures on a monthly, weekly or even daily basis.

 Model Resolution is the least defined and involves factors affecting the level of detail used in creating a derived map, such as an optimal corridor for an electric transmission line or areas of suitable wildlife habitat.
 Model resolution considers detail ingrained in 1) the interpretation/analysis assumptions (logic) and 2) the algorithms/procedures (processing) used in implementing a spatial model.
-For example, a proposed transmission line could be routed considering just terrain slope for a low model resolution, or extended to include other engineering factors (soils, road proximity, etc.), environmental concerns (wetlands, wildlife habitats, etc.) and social considerations (visual exposure, housing density, etc.) for much higher model resolution.
+For example, a proposed transmission line could be routed considering just terrain steepness for a low model resolution, or extended to include other engineering factors (soils, road proximity, etc.), environmental concerns (wetlands, wildlife habitats, etc.) and social considerations (visual exposure, housing density, etc.) for much higher model resolution.

 So why should we care about digital map resolution?
 Because accounting for informational scale is just as important as adjusting for a common geographic scale and projection when interacting with a stack of maps.
 Our paper map heritage focused on descriptive mapping (inventory of physical phenomena) whereas an increasing part of the GIS revolution focuses on prescriptive mapping (spatial relationships of physical and cognitive interactions).
 This “thinking with maps” requires a thorough understanding of the spatial, map, thematic, temporal and model resolutions of the maps involved or you will surely be burned.